sstsimulator/sst-macro/docs/manual/manual.md

 topology.group_connections = 10
 ````

-\subsection{Routing} It is important to understand the distinction between link bandwidth, channel bandwidth, and pin bandwidth.
+*Routing* It is important to understand the distinction between link bandwidth, channel bandwidth, and pin bandwidth.
 All topologies have the same pin bandwidth and channel bandwidth (assuming they use the same technology).
 Each router in a topology is constrained to have the same number of channels (called radix, usually about $k=64$).
 The number of channels per link changes dramatically from topology to topology.
 Low radix topologies like 3D torus can allocate more channels per link, giving higher bandwidth between adjacent routers.
 Dragonfly is higher radix, having many more connections but having lower bandwidth between adjacent routers.
 While minimal routing is often sufficient on torus topologies because of the high link bandwidth, dragonfly will exhibit very poor performance with minimal routing.
 To effectively utilize all the available bandwidth, packets should have a high amount of path diversity.
 Packets sent between two routers should take as many different paths as possible to maximize the effective bandwidth point-to-point.

 ![Figure 28: Schematic of dragonfly showing minimal route.
 Traveling between groups requires routing to the correct global link, hopping the global link, then routing within a group to the correct final node.](https://github.com/sstsimulator/sst-macro/blob/devel/docs/manual/figures/tikz/dragonfly/dflyminroute.png)